Pathologic Assessment of Radical Prostatectomy

 Optimal fixation is critical for the histologic assessment of prostate cancer, and most artifacts related to the histologic or immunohistologic evaluation are a manifestation of poor tissue fixation.[6]
 In the authors’ laboratory, a proprietary glutaraldehyde-based fixative (Solufix) is used, but in other laboratories, a high-quality formaldehyde or an alcoholic formaldehyde may provide suitable fixation.

 Extreme care is required to avoid needle-stick injuries, and staff training is critical in avoiding such accidents.
-Wire-mesh gloves can be used.
+Wire-mesh gloves or tongs to support the tissue can be used.
 Following an injection of fixative, the prostate is then immersed in a bath of fixative and allowed to fix for 24 hours at room temperature.

 After removal from the fixative solution, the specimen is dried, and the left and right lobes are painted with different colors using an acrylic-based paint (see the image below) to orient the gland and to clearly delineate the surgical margins.
 Many different colors of acrylic paint are available at most artist shops, but care must be taken in the selection of brands whose pigment is xylene fast.